davish/website/content/blog/athome.md

 images:
 tags:
   - untagged
-summary: "Moving home (and online)."
+description: "Moving home (and online)."
 ---

 Last Wednesday, Penn [extended Spring Break by a week and moved classes